simonbesnard1/gedidb/doc/user/basics.rst

+.. _fundamentals:

 *******************
-GediDB fundamentals
+GediDB Fundamentals
 *******************

-These documents describes the fundamentals in GediDB.
-This is a great place to understand the main functionalities in GediDB.
+This section covers the core concepts and functionalities of **GediDB**.
+It is an essential starting point to grasp the main features and workflows in **GediDB**.
+Whether you're looking to set up your environment, authenticate access to GEDI data, or use the core processors and providers, these documents provide the foundation you need.

+Explore the topics below to dive deeper into **GediDB**'s fundamental components:

 .. toctree::
    :maxdepth: 1